This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.
 You may also need a central line with your IV.
 It is put into a large vein near your collarbone, in your neck, or in your groin.
 You may need a central line to receive medicines and to monitor pressure in your veins.

-- Bed rest: Your caregiver may place you on strict bed rest.
+- Bed rest: Your healthcare provider may place you on strict bed rest.
 This means you will not be able to get up until your condition has improved.
 He may also raise the head of your bed to reduce the pressure in your skull.

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.
 You may receive an ECG to watch for heart rate or rhythm problems, or heart muscle injury.